How an MBA Can Help You Prepare for an Uncertain Future

 In a world that can change in an instant, an MBA may be your safest bet for long-term career success.

 We’re all feeling a heightened sense of uncertainty about the future during the coronavirus pandemic.
-In no time at all, things went from business as usual to a new reality of masks, social distancing, and, unfortunately, high unemployment and shuttered storefronts.
+In no time at all, earlier this year things went from business as usual to a new reality of masks, social distancing, and, unfortunately, high unemployment and shuttered storefronts.
 When things can change so fast, how can you possibly plan for your long-term career success?

 The reality is that even in normal times you can’t so much plan for the future as much as you can prepare for it.
 Investing in your education, keeping your options open, and committing to lifelong learning are ways you can be ready for anything life wants to throw at your career.

 Earning a broad-based, generalist degree like an MBA is the perfect way to set yourself up to thrive in a world that can change in the blink of an eye.
 Here are five reasons why an MBA is a smart choice for long-term success in an unknowable future.

 A principle of investing that you may have heard before is that diversification reduces risk.
 The basic idea is that if you spread your money across different investments, you’re not too exposed if any one investment takes a dive.
 When you invest in an MBA, you are in a sense reducing your career risk because MBAs are hirable across the spectrum of industries and job functions.

 In fact, a recent survey shows that no more than about 1 in 5 MBA alumni currently work in any one sector.
 Among nearly 6,000 responding full-time MBA alumni, 21 percent work in the products/services industry, followed by technology (17%), finance/accounting (15%), consulting (14%), and government/nonprofit (10%).
 Similarly, full-time MBA alumni also vary widely in their job functions.
 Twenty-three percent work in general management roles, followed by finance/accounting (22%), marketing/sales (19%), and consulting (15%).